ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 **Examples**

-With [ngramDistance](#ngramdistance) differences in case will drive up the similarity score:
+With [ngramDistance](#ngramdistance) differences in case will affect the similarity value:

 Query: